rowinf/rowinf/README.md

 A recent project I'm especially proud of is [ado-pr-dashboard](https://github.com/rowinf/ado-pr-dashboard).
 I was able to try out Bun's sqlite adapter and made a nice back end Typescript application for viewing pull request data for Azure DevOps.
 Bun and Sqlite is a nice and easy way to render some data on the browser.
 I even managed to get some htmx in there.
 The end product is a nice interactive data table that makes ajax requests with zero client-side JavaScript, except for the htmx library itself.
 It might be useful for keeping a developer team accountable so everyone does their fair share of code reviews.

+There and back again was a stats.nz contest for visualizing commuter data, and I won honorable mention for my [submission to the contest](https://rowinf.github.io/there-and-back-again/) where I was credited for the creativity of my vizualisation, the parallel axis chart.